Send Facebook Group Posts to n8n

 Does n8n connect to Facebook groups by itself?

-No. Groups Watcher runs the monitoring and sends one webhook request per post to the URL you configure, or a batched bundle if you use all posts mode on a custom webhook. n8n receives whatever we send to your Webhook node.
+No. Groups Watcher runs the monitoring and sends one webhook request per post to the URL you configure. n8n receives that payload on your Webhook node.

 Do I need to write code to use n8n with Groups Watcher?